learn-academy-2024-alpha/treasure-hunt-MattBarnabo/README.md

   -- conditional statement to handleGamePlay to set diamond emoji when current square equals treasure location

-- Can select the random losing square and the question mark will become a bomb emoji
+- Can select the random losing square and the question mark will become a bomb emoji -- random number 0-8 set that to state variable
+  -- conditional statement to handleGamePlay to set bomb emoji when current square equals bomb location

 **Story 3**: In order to play the treasure hunt game, as the user of the application, I should be able to restart the game at any time.